Donald Trump Tells Cops To Be Rough With Suspects, Met With Cheers During Speech To Law Enforcement

 — (((Ron Lieber))) (@ronlieber) July 28, 2017

 Under Donald Trump, the Justice Department has already rolled back some safeguards against police brutality and misconduct put in place during the Obama administration.
 The department announced it would roll back funding for police body camera research, the Washington Examiner reported.
-And earlier this month, the Justice Department reversed an Obama policy that limited the ability of law enforcement officers to seize assets from suspects not charged or convicted of a crime, the Huffington Post noted.
+And earlier this month, the Justice Department reversed an Obama policy that limited the ability of law enforcement officers to seize assets from suspects not charged with or convicted of a crime, the Huffington Post noted.

 [Featured Image by Spencer Platt/Getty Images]